benschaf/waste-schedule/TESTING.md

 ## Defensive Programming

-Defensive programming was manually tested with the below user acceptance testing:
+Defensive programming was manually tested with the below user acceptance testing.

 The follwing criteria were tested: